ruitaiS/theNkeylist/README.md

   ```

 ### Security Note
-It’s recommended to clear your terminal history after using these scripts to prevent sensitive information (e.g., passwords or plaintext) from being exposed.
-In Bash, run:
+It’s recommended to clear your terminal history after you're done so that passwords and unencrypted messages do not get stored.
+In Bash, the command is:
 ```bash
 history -c && clear
 ```

+---

+## Default Behavior and Configurable Parameters